MetroGuide.Network > CruiseShipGuide > Ship Profile Page

 Disabled Access

-Tahitian Princess has four wheelchair accessible cabins, one mini-suite, two ocean-view cabins, and one inside cabin.
+Ocean Princess has four wheelchair accessible cabins, one mini-suite, two ocean-view cabins, and one inside cabin.

 Ship Features

-Tahitian Princess retains its sense of elegance from Renaissance days, with the main revamping done in the nightclub doubling by day as an observation lounge.
+Ocean Princess retains its sense of elegance from Renaissance days, with the main revamping done in the nightclub doubling by day as an observation lounge.
 Décor includes wing-back chairs, faux marble fireplaces, extensive dark wood paneling and wrought-iron staircases.

 Staterooms